Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

 ## Disable connection

-Once a connection has been established, it cannot be deleted because potential dependencies.
-Nevertheless, you can disable a connection if you no loner use it.
+Once a connection is established, it cannot be deleted because of potential dependencies.
+Nevertheless, you can disable a connection if you no longer use it.
 You can disable several active connections at a time.

 #### Prerequisites